puppetlabs-toy-chest/razor-server/doc/api.md

-name       | The name of the task; must be unique os         | The name of the OS; mandatory os_version | The version of the operating system description| Human-readable description boot_seq   | A hash mapping the boot counter or 'default' to a template templates  | A hash mapping template names to the actual ERB template text
+name       | The name of the task; must be unique os         | The name of the OS; mandatory description| Human-readable description boot_seq   | A hash mapping the boot counter or 'default' to a template templates  | A hash mapping template names to the actual ERB template text